dongminlee94/data-pipeline-kafka-docker/README.md

 ### 4. Check Target DB

-You can access `localhost:9900` on the web browser and check the data being consumed in MinIO.
+You can access `localhost:9900` on the web browser and see the data being consumed in MinIO.

 <p align="center"><img src="asset/minio_main_screen.png" width="800"></p>

 <p align="center"><img src="asset/minio_data_check.png" width="800"></p>

-Yon can download and check the data, and you can check that it is in a different type from the data in the source DB.
+Yon can download and see the data, and you can check that it is in a different type from the data in the source DB.

 ```json
 {